 By Bobby Owsinski • September 28, 2018 Image courtesy of Ben McLendon Like the foundation of a house, the drums are the foundation of a recording.
 With a strong foundation, you can build almost anything on it that you or your clients can imagine.
 A little effort and time spent miking the drums and getting the sound just right can result in a recording that sounds great.
 Here’s a list of things to check if things just don’t sound right taken from my book The Drum Recording Handbook (written with engineer Dennis Moody).
 Remember that each situation is different and ultimately the sound depends upon the drums, the drummer, the song, the arrangement, and even the other players.
 Sometimes things are just out of your control.
 Also, these are not hard and fast rules, just a starting place.
 This article is provided by Bobby Owsinski.
 If you try something that’s different from what you’ll read below and it sounds good, it is good!
 1. Do the drums sound great acoustically?
 Make sure that you start with a great acoustic drum sound with the drums well tuned and minimum of sympathetic vibrations.
 2. Are the mics acoustically in phase?
 Make sure that tom mics and room mics are parallel to each other.
 Make sure that any underneath mics are at a 45° angle to the top mics.
 3. Are the mics electronically in phase?
 Make sure that any bottom mics have the phase reversed.
 Make sure that all the mic cables are wired the same by doing a phase check.
 4. Are the mics at the correct distance from the drum?
 If they’re too far away they’ll pick up too much of the other drums.
 If they’re too close the sound will be unbalanced with too much attack or ring.
 5. Are the drum mics pointing at the center of the head?
 Pointing at the center of the drum will give you the best balance of attack and fullness.
 6. Are the cymbal mics pointed at the bell.
 If the mic is pointed at the edge of the cymbal, you might hear more air “swishing” than cymbal tone.
 7. Is the high-hat mic pointed at the middle of the hat?
 Too much towards the bell will make the sound thicker and duller.
 Too much towards the edge will make the sound thinner and pick up more air noise.
 8. Are the room mics parallel?
 If you’re using two room mics instead of a stereo mic to mic the room, make sure that the mics are on the same plane and are exactly parallel to each other.
 Also make sure that they’re on the very edge of the kit looking at the outside edge of the cymbals.
 9. Does the balance of the mix sound the same as when you’re standing in front of the drums?
 This is your reference point and what you should be trying to match.
 You can embellish the sound after you’ve achieved this.
 10. Are the drums placed in the best sounding part of the room?
 Even if you’ve followed everything else up to this point, if the drums are placed too close to a window or in a part of the room where the reflections “boing,” chances are your drum sounds aren’t going to sound as good as you want them to sound.
 Move them to the biggest part of the room that has the smoothest sounding reflections.
 If you follow these simple tips, you’ll be surprised how great your drum sound can be.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Bobby Owsinski Drums Engineer Recording Technician Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.